chiaches/sumo/README.md

 # SUMO

-## Sequential coordination algorithm for changelane
+## Platoon-based Vehicle Coordination Scheme for Resolving Sudden Traffic Jam in the IoV Era